tav-r/tornado_cash_heuristics/README.md

 # Heuristics to de-anonymize Tornado Cash users
-This code was written for the [Spring Semester Seminar in Cryptology and Data Security at the university of Bern](https://crypto.unibe.ch/courses/).
+This code was written for the [Spring Semester Seminar in Cryptology and Data Security at the University of Bern](https://crypto.unibe.ch/courses/).
 If you are not interested in (or already know) the theoretical background and just want to run the program, see the [usage section](#usage) below.

 ## Tornado Cash
 [Tornado Cash](https://tornado.cash/) is a mixer for ethereum.
 Users can deposit ether to/withdraw ether from different pools (e.g., 0.1 ETH, 1 ETH, 10 ETH or 100 ETH).
 Technically, depositing is done by calling smart contracts with zk-SNARK commitments (zk-SNARK is a [Non-Interactive Zero Knowledge Proof](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) implementation).
 To withdraw ether, users provide a zk-SNARK proof, proving that they indeed have deposited some ether before (of course without revealing which commitment they have sent).